bishal1995/obsNotes/docs/Notes/Data_Structure_And_Algorithm/Binary Tree.md

+A **Binary Tree Data Structure** is a hierarchical data structure in which each node has at most two children, referred to as the left child and the right child.
+It is commonly used in computer science for efficient storage and retrieval of data, with various operations such as insertion, deletion, and traversal.The topmost node in a binary tree is called the root, and the bottom-most nodes are called leaves.

+**Representation of Binary Tree****
+Each node in the tree contains the following:
+-  Data
+-  Pointer to the left child
+-  Pointer to the right child

+**Basic Operations On Binary Tree:**
+- Inserting an element.
+- Removing an element.
+- Searching for an element.
+- Deletion for an element.
+- Traversing an element.

+ **Auxiliary Operations On Binary Tree:**
+-  Finding the height of the tree
+-  Find the level of the tree
+-  Finding the size of the entire tree.

+### Very important to understand is the order of function calls (Stack generated during the tree traversal).

 * Tree traversal
 	* Pre Order traversal **1 -> 2 -> 4 -> 5 -> 3 -> 6**.
 		* ![[Pasted image 20240222083104.png]]